 For as long as I remember my most favorite subjects in school were Art and English.
 In my junior year of HS, I took an Interior Design class and knew instantly that would be my major in college.
 I earned my BS from CSU Long Beach in 1994 and shortly after graduation began my career working for prominent Architecture and Interior Design firms in Orange County and Los Angeles, CA. My design work encompasses a wide variety of projects ranging from small startup companies to corporate office headquarters, higher education, student housing and consulting work.

 I love design and sometimes for a second, I miss being immersed in a large project with a talented group of people and a team of Engineers and Contractors….I will always be a Designer.
 I maintain my professional credentials with NCIDQ and CCIDC.
 I am an active member of IIDA.
 I earned my LEED 2.0 Accreditation in 2004.
-I truly enjoy the challenges of design, the continuous learning, and changes that occur in the design profession and the ability to share and mentor a new generation of designers.
-I am now fully dedicated to my role as educator and welcome the opportunity to consult on future projects.
+I truly enjoy the challenges of design, continuous learning, and changes that occur in the design profession and the ability to share and mentor a new generation of designers.
+I am now fully dedicated to my role as an educator and welcome the opportunity to consult on future projects.

 Anyone that knew me growing up may likely have voted me ‘least likely to become a college professor’.
 I was smart but extremely shy.
 (It’s true) When I was given the opportunity to speak to a group of students in 1999, I jumped at the chance!
-I was nervous, so of course, I over prepared and brought a lot of props.
+I was nervous, so of course, I over-prepared and brought a lot of props.
 It felt so great to share my passion for design and to inspire a group of students.
 Within two years, I was teaching my first class!
 Quickly I realized I had a lot to learn.
 Learning is what kept me motivated to be better; better at learning, listening and trying new things.

 My life changed completely in 2004-05 when I earned my MA in Educational Technology from Pepperdine University.
-The exposure to this program and the people that I am still connected with created an impact so strong and a bond that only others that have experienced the same program can understand.
+The exposure to this program and the people that I am still connected with, created an impact so strong and a bond that only others that have experienced the same program can understand.
 My philosophy as an educator has also changed dramatically as a result of the program.
-It validated my project based learning approach, gave me an understanding of various social learning theories and introduced me to Action Research.
+It validated my project-based learning approach, gave me an understanding of various social learning theories and introduced me to Action Research.
 I consider myself a life-long learner.
 I believe that learning is social and learners construct their own knowledge with guidance, resources and their peers.
-I am a not a traditional lecturer.
+I am not a traditional lecturer.
 I share my experiences and expertise while encouraging students to discover their passion.
 My most positive exchanges with students have been mutual.
 I learn from them as they learn from me.

-I was awarded a full-time faculty position beginning fall 2007 at Orange Coast College where I have taught part time since 2001.
+I was awarded a full-time faculty position beginning fall 2007 at Orange Coast College where I have taught part-time since 2001.

 For many years, the professional ‘me’ was at odds with the crafty creative side of me.
 I’m over it.
 I am truly all of these things wrapped or warped together.
 I began making jewelry as a creative outlet and fell in love with it.
 I love crafting, sewing, painting, making messes and having fun doing it with friends and my daughter.
 Sometimes it’s art and most of the time its crafts…